AatroXissTV/Bracketify/README.md

 ## Future Updates

-This is the first version of Bracketify.
-The files are not structured with MVC yet.
+This is a beta version of Bracketify. files are  structured with MVC but critical features are missing.
-I'm only trying to have player management done first.
+I'm trying to implement models first.

-I'm using the CRUD method (Create, read, update, delete) for the player management system

 You can consult the project management board if you want accurate tracking of progress made.

 ### To Do list
-- [ ] CRUD files converted into MVC CRUD Files for the player management system.
+- [ ] Create player model
+- [ ] Create tournament model
+- [ ] Create attendee model (player participating to a tournament)
+- [ ] Create match model
+- [ ] Create round model

 ## Author